 Energy Efficiency and Conservation Block Grant Program

 The Energy Efficiency and Conservation Block Grant Program (EECBG) is funded by the American Recovery and Reinvestment Act of 2009.
 The funds are available to assist local governments in implementing strategies to improve energy efficiency and reduce energy use and emissions in a manner that is environmentally sustainable and one that preserves or creates jobs.
 The City of Dunedin has submitted the grant application, the projects have been approved, and $149,500 of federal grant money has been authorized.
-Click here to learn more about the projects that will be funded under the EECBG.

 EPA WasteWise The city has also joined this program to demonstrate our commitment to conserving natural resources and protecting the environment.
 By joining WasteWise, the City has agreed to develop goals in the areas of waste prevention, recycling, and buying or manufacturing recycled content product.
 By joining, we agree to track our results, and share our accomplishments with the program.
 To facilitate the implementation of waste reduction programs, WasteWise provides partners with guidance for establishing goals and tips for monitoring progress.

 Solid Waste and Recycling

 The City of Dunedin Solid Waste Division has several programs and services to help you go green.
 Curbside and drop-off recycling is available to all residents.